 The Swedish government has been at the forefront of legislating against sexual violence, particularly in improving the legal experience of victims.
 The Swedish state has recognized sexual violence as one rooted in gender inequality since the 1998 kvinnofrid law, the first explicitly feminist legislative approach to gender-based violence.
 Since this legal change, there have been several legal reforms and policy changes, including, among other things: broadening the definition of rape, promoting dignified treatment for victim-survivors in encounters with the police, providing extensive participatory rights for those who report to the criminal justice system, requiring training on sexual violence and intimate partner violence in medical school training, and guaranteeing government funding to all organizations that work against gender-based violence.

-I argue then that Sweden has high rates of sexual violence as a result of this close collaboration between feminist anti-rape activism and state institutions, breaking the silence and encouraging victims to seek help while reforming policies to create more victim-centered criminal justice and medical institutions.
+I argue that Sweden has high rates of sexual violence as a result of a close collaboration between feminist anti-rape activism and state institutions, breaking the silence and encouraging victims to seek help while reforming policies to create more victim-centered criminal justice and medical institutions.
 The combination of activism and legal changes has led to an increase in the number of rapes that are reported to the police, reflected in the official criminal statistics.
 Thus, it’s not necessarily a paradox that Sweden has high rates of sexual violence.
 Rather, the high rate of both police-reported sexual crimes and self-identification on national and international victims’ surveys should be seen as a feminist victory, as women are resisting the normalization of sexual abuse and violence that occurs in their everyday life.